 Professor Andrew Hopkins, author of 'Risky Rewards: How company bonuses affect safety’

 Anthony Fitzsimmons is Chairman of Reputability LLP and an authority and leading thinker on reputational risk and the propensity of behavioural and organizational risks to cause reputational damage.
-With insights gained from the ringside view of the crisis lawyer, coupled with the extensive experience of his partners, the Reputability team helps organizations and their leaders to find, see and deal with these risks.

 You will need to sign up or login as a registered academic to request inspection copies.